-Rather than the traditional arrangement of a trim strap and cleat, where you pull in or release the trim strap to shorten or lengthen the front lines, the Click-Bar has a switch on the bar end that you swivel to shorten the rear lines (increase power) or press to lengthen them (decrease power).
+Rather than the traditional arrangement of a trim strap and cleat, where you pull in or release the trim strap to change the length of the front power lines, the Click-bar has an easy to use dial at the end of the bar to trim the power.

 This makes it incredibly easy to adjust the trim on the move and takes away the problem that kiters with a smaller reach (shorter arms) sometimes have with above the bar systems.
 This comes at a price, but if you can stretch to the Click-Bar it’s worth it.

 Just a word of warning if you’re buying second-hand – the early 2017 (North Click-Bar) versions had a tendency to wear out the lines where they feed into the internal winding system.
 Although an up-grade to plastic coated lines was made available, better to go for new or 2018 onward models.

 Both bars come in M or S sizes.
 The M would be suitable in both bars for kites 8m and upwards, so if your smallest kite is going to be 7m then you should consider having 2 bars.